• Skip to main content

 Optical Character Recognition (OCR) software enables you to convert scanned documents into editable, searchable data.
 ORC software can convert typed, handwritten, and photographic images to searchable PDF files for reader recognition or data entry.

 ORC software uses a variety of techniques to produce readable data.
 It typically begins with pre-processing, in which the computer cleans up the text and images you scan to make them more readable to the computer.
-The software may crop, straighten zone, clarify, or isolate characters during this process.
-After which, the software utilizes an OCR algorithm to identify characters, symbols, and patterns within the text.
+The software may crop, straighten the zone, clarify, or isolate characters during this process.
+The software utilizes an OCR algorithm to identify characters, symbols, and patterns within the text.
 Finally, the software generated a plain text document or annotated PDF.

 ABBYY FineReader PDF is an ORC software program that consolidates all the steps in optical character recognition for faster, more efficient processing.